Skip to main content

 • What difference will the funding make to the position?

-• What training, support and mentoring will the intern be offered?
+• What training, support and mentoring will the intern be offered, including any specific cultural support?

 2) A job description for the internship position.